tytydraco/yessleep/out/The_Traveler_hes_been_following_me_for_years_but_I_didnt_fully_believe_that_until_it_was_too_late.md

   "No!"
 She said, reaching her hand to meet mine again, before I pulled it away, "I don't have a choice!
 I need…"

   "Oh, you need!?
-What exactly do you need!"
+What exactly do you need!?"
 I could feel my face burning and my chest heaving with rage, "you have got to be shitting me!"

   I got up to my feet, before readying myself to stomp away and start packing my suitcase when she reached up and grabbed my hand again.